 September 2022 to current

-Book publisher turned urban planner Stephanie Johnston runs a boutique consultancy specialising in urban and regional planning, heritage assessment and management, industry research and support services for architects, property owners, private sector developers, local and state government agencies and the not-for-profit sector.
+Book publisher turned urban planner Stephanie Johnston runs a boutique consultancy specialising in urban and regional planning, heritage management, industry research and support services for local and state government agencies and the private and not-for-profit sectors.

-The communications and research side of the consultancy undertakes community and stakeholder engagement, communications in print and digital media, advocacy, writing and research.
-Recent lead consultancy roles include the Mount Lofty Ranges World Heritage Bid, the Dinosaur Coast National Heritage Management Plan for the West Kimberley National Heritage Place, the Hunter Valley Heritage Vineyards Strategic Study, and the SA Department of Environment and Water Building Upgrade Finance Project.
+Recent lead consultancy roles include the Mount Lofty Ranges World Heritage Bid, the West Kimberley Dinosaur Coast National Heritage Management Plan, the Hunter Valley Heritage Vineyards Strategic Study, the South Australia Twentieth Century Heritage Survey and Thematic History and the Department of Environment and Water's Building Upgrade Finance Project.

 Ms Lisa Teburea